GYG-be/gyg-be.github.io/_posts/2024-03-01-Resume-Development.md

 ---
 layout: post
-title:  "You Do Not Understand Your Own LinkedIn Profile For RETIREMENT"
+title:  "You Do Not Understand Your Own LinkedIn Profile"
 date:   2024-03-01 4:30:00
 categories: template
 ---

+*It's not really just LinkedIn ... not really just social media ... or various online profiles ... *it's about your IMAGE ... your NAME ... what superficial things, like your appearance or your LIKENESS ... and it's about your personal brand.*

 I was not really looking for a job ... but I thought that going through the typical job search exercise might give me some clues about how I should *look for work* in retirement [to work for myself, starting at the bottom, as a retiree-intern].